Omeros Is Gaining Momentum With A Diverse Pipeline

 The Pre-Clinical Pipeline

-Out of the pre clinical pipeline, I'll focus on two areas, the MASP-3 pathway and the GPCR platform.
+Out of the pre-clinical pipeline, I'll focus on two areas, the MASP-3 pathway and the GPCR platform.
 OMS906 was discovered as a unique inhibitor of MASP-3, a component of the alternative complement pathway system.
 It will likely be developed for the treatment of paroxysmal nocturnal hemoglobinuria (PHN, another life threatening condition resulting in red blood cell breakdown, which is believed to happen during the night).
-PHN (along with aHUS mentioned above), are two areas that Soliris (eculizumab, owned by Alexion Pharmaceuticals (NASDAQ:ALXN)) is developed for.
+PHN along with aHUS mentioned above are two areas that Soliris (eculizumab, owned by Alexion Pharmaceuticals (NASDAQ:ALXN)) is developed for.
 Soliris sales are nearly $3 billion a year presently, with PHN and aHUS being two of the main indications for the drug, and just a few years ago, Soliris was the most expensive drug treatment on the market.
-Management has stated that OMS906 works better than current treatments for PHN, by inhibiting both the intra and extra vascular hemolysis seen in PHN, while other products only inhibit the intravascular breakdown of RBCs.
+Management has stated that OMS906 works better than current treatments for PHN, by inhibiting both the intra and extravascular hemolysis seen in PHN, while other products only inhibit the intravascular breakdown of RBCs.
 Assuming this plays out similarly in human trials, Omeros has a substantial candidate in the works that could start taking market share from Soliris in the future.

 The GPCR platform is exciting due to management's discovery of a novel GPR174 inhibitor.
 From the 2016 annual report: